mindee/devrel/content/writing/markdown.md

 `![this is where your alt text needs to be](myimage.png "this is where the caption goes")`

+Write in such a way that someone could totally understand without needing images.
+Consider the image as an addition for visual people, but not as a primary item that needs to be there, so people can understand what you want them to do or understand.
+In other words, you can remove the images completely and understand the tutorial or documentation.
+Doing this ensure that there is no difference in terms of information that visual capable people have vs the others.

+#### Tips In Writing ALT Description
-Be as descriptive as you can: ask yourself how you would like someone to describe them to you if you were blind.
-Try to find a good balance between adding enough information vs having something way too long.
+1. Be as descriptive as you can but moderate: ask yourself how you would like someone to describe them to you if you were blind.
+Try to find a good balance between adding enough information vs having something way too long, since people using screen reader already have a lot of “reading” happening on the page, but add enough context so people understand.
 Avoid adding words like pictures or photos.
 For example:

 ![](../../img/pexels-alexandr-podvalny-321552.jpg)
 - **Bad**: picture of a monkey
 - **Good**: a monkey eating a banana

+2. For screenshot, focus on what we want to show on the image, not everything, for example: a screenshoot of the signup page where we want the user to see which checkbox to check could be something like “the terms and services checkbox under the password textfield”.
+3. For diagram or anything with data, a quick summary, like a caption, with something that points to a summary of the data: not all details, but enough for someone to understand.

 ### Copyrights
 When using images from external parties, always be sure that we have the commercial right to use them.
 If it's not specified, do not use them.
 If you aren't sure, ask @fharper.